Beacon is a BLE IoT that can should be combine to a telematics app in the specific use cases listed in the article

-The article is intended for car insurance product managers seeking to understand the workings of a beacon, its advantages over traditional connected devices such as OBD or black boxes, and the specific business cases that require to combine a beacon with the mobile telematics app.
+The article is intended for car insurance product managers who want to understand how a beacon works, its advantages over traditional telematics devices, and the specific business cases that require combining a beacon with a mobile telematics app.

 Introduction

-A new study published by the IoT Insurance Observatory, a leading think tank on insurance innovation, reveals that insurers in the US have been increasingly using smartphone to collect driving data.
-The figure below shows that all the alternative technologies, from connected boxes to connected vehicles, have experienced a downward trend since 2020.
+A study published by the IoT Insurance Observatory, a leading think tank on insurance innovation, reveals that insurers in the US have been increasingly using smartphone to collect driving data.
+All the alternative technologies, from connected boxes to connected vehicles, have experienced a downward trend since 2020:

 Telematics technologies market share